pelithne/AKS_secure_baseline_the_hard_way/README.md

     --connection-name PrivateACRConnection
 ````

-6) Configure DNS record for ACR
+6) Configure DNS record for ACR.

 In this section we will configure DNS records for an Azure Container Registry (ACR) using Azure Private Link.This is to ensure that the ACR can be accessed over a private network connection, enhancing security by eliminating exposure to the public internet.